This article was modified on November 18, 2020 to correct factual inaccuracies.

 Avocado Oil vs. Olive Oil

 What should you look for when choosing an olive or avocado oil?
-There are a few things to keep in mind to minimize your risks for contamination and deceptive labeling when comparing brands.
+There are a few things to keep in mind to minimize your risks for contamination and fraud when comparing brands.

 How to Choose an Authentic Avocado Oil